BrockHartweger/Data-Scientists/StatusReport.md

 ##### Project Plan:
 The project plan was written and submitted on March 12 as ProjectPlan.md.
 This plan was then reviewed and approved with no issues flagged, other than no tag and release.
 ##### Data Acquisition:
+The primary dataset consists of 5.7 million rows, and is split into 21,000 individual CSV files representing each MLB player’s season.
+This data spans from 1898 to the present day, encompassing almost every single MLB player that has ever played.
+A secondary dataset consists of each team's statistics for a given season and encompasses data from 1876 to 2020.
+Both datasets were cleaned using the pandas library in Python.
 ##### Data Cleaning:
 ##### Data Integration:
 ##### Exploratory Analysis & Visualizations: